-- (a) NEMMCO must develop in accordance with the Rules consultation procedures and publish details of the methodology it will use to request that generating units or loads under unscheduled reserve contracts be activated. - (b) In developing the methodology referred to in clause 3.9.3(e), NEMMCO must consult Registered Participants on measures to be adopted in order to reduce the possibility that generating units or loads likely to be activated under unscheduled reserve contracts are otherwise engaged at the time the unscheduled reserve contracts are entered into by NEMMCO. - (c) NEMMCO may develop and publish the methodology developed in accordance with this clause 3.20.4 as part of the methodology NEMMCO is required to develop under clause 3.9.3(e).
+- (a) Subject to paragraph (c), NEMMCO must develop in accordance with the Rules consultation procedures and publish details of the methodology it will use to request that generating units or loads under unscheduled reserve contracts be activated. - (b) NEMMCO may develop and publish the methodology developed in accordance with this clause 3.20.4 as part of the methodology NEMMCO is required to develop under clause 3.9.3(e). - (c) NEMMCO may make minor and administrative amendments to the methodology developed in accordance with this clause 3.20.4 without complying with the Rules consultation procedures.

-3.20.5 Reserve settlements